ChristianHopf/CraftUp/README.md

 # CraftUp
-CraftUp is a web tool that lets you configure the properties of a Minecraft server, then generate and download a Dockerfile for you to run a server on your local machine.
+CraftUp is a web tool that lets you configure the properties of a Minecraft server, then generate and download a Dockerfile that you can use to run a server on your local machine.

 ## How to use
 Windows and Linux instructions for running the server coming soon.